airomem/airomem/README.md

 And that is all...

 #Performance - this thing is insane
 This thing must come.
-How fast is that.
-Answer is - insane.
+How fast is that?
+Can be more than 1000 times faster than traditional SQL / ORM approach...

 I've tried to measure spped in operations per second using [jpab](http://www.jpab.org/) project.
 The problem is I was getting often int overflows...

-Anyhow after some adaptations, corrections results are here.
+Anyhow after some adaptations, corrections results are  [here](https://github.com/jarekratajski/airomem/wiki/JPAB-Benchmark).

-In really one can expect to achive performance of 10 up to 1000 faster than DB/ORM approach.
+In reality one can expect to achive performance of 10 up to 1000 faster than DB/ORM approach.

 #Applications
-There are already projects using prevayler  out there.
 I've run game for WEB developers once [CSSCraft](http://csscraft.setblack.pl) (this is runing for montths, meanwhile I've corrected few errors in game, adapted rules... and never lost scores (that are persisted using _Prevayler_)).